 Add together the amount of lobbying related travel expenditures incurred during the calendar quarter (that have been or will be paid with agency funds) for food, lodging, per diem and transportation by agency employees who lobbied for the agency.
 Put the total figure in the space provided.

-If, in conjunction with the agency's lobbying program, the agency paid for similar travel related expenses of legislators, their staff members (and, in the case of local agencies, travel related expenditures of state officials or employees), also include those costs in the figure provided.
-Put an * next to the figure and attach a full explanation of each non-employee expenditure included in the total, giving the date, name of person on whose behalf the expenditure was made, name of vendor, amount and purpose.
+If, in conjunction with the agency's lobbying program, the agency paid for similar travel related expenses of legislators, their staff members (and, in the case of local agencies, travel related expenditures of state officials or employees), also include those costs in the "Manage details of lobbying travel by non-agency officials paid by the agency" field.
+Report each non-employee expenditure, giving the date, name of person on whose behalf the expenditure was made, name of vendor, amount and purpose.

 Do not include travel expenses of agency officials and employees that are unrelated to lobbying.